tuo/tuo.github.io/_posts/2014-12-28-video-merging-with-avfoundation-and-opengl-es-on-ios--alpha-channel.md

         }
     }];
 }
 {% endhighlight %}

-Here we used **dispatch_group_async** to dispatch reading/uploading frame currently to get better performance.
-After both frames rendered, then we pass it to our shader program, you have to pay attention to this code part:
+Here we used **dispatch_group_async** to dispatch reading/uploading frame currently to get better performance as what we did in two video merging.
+After three frames rendered, then we pass it to our shader program, you have to pay attention to this code part:

                 glActiveTexture(GL_TEXTURE2);
-                glBindTexture(GL_TEXTURE_2D, rawFrameOutput.outputTexture);
+                glBindTexture(GL_TEXTURE_2D, alphaFrameOutput.outputTexture);
                 glUniform1i(_srcTexture1Uniform, 2);

                 glActiveTexture(GL_TEXTURE3);
                 glBindTexture(GL_TEXTURE_2D, fxFrameOutput.outputTexture);
                 glUniform1i(_srcTexture2Uniform, 3);

-The order is very important, as it is mapped to the order we defined in our shader, which could lead to completely different result if it is wrong.
+                glActiveTexture(GL_TEXTURE4);
+                glBindTexture(GL_TEXTURE_2D, rawFrameOutput.outputTexture);
+                glUniform1i(_srcTexture3Uniform, 4);

+Again, the order is very important.

-That's it, that's all you need to change to make it support two video merging with chroma key.
+That's it, that's all you need to change to make it support three video merging to pixel perfect chroma key blending :)